sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 6. Support display of various VRRP parameters as well as states using CLIs.

-7. Support configuration of VARP on interface
+7. Support configuration of IPv4 & IPv6 SAG on VLAN interfaces.

+8. Support configuration of Global SAG gateway MAC.